gsa-tts-archived/handbook/pages/about-us/center-of-excellence/engagements/index.md

 We know we have been successful when:

-- TTSC has the authority, funding, and staff to conduct an engagement
+- TTS has the authority, funding, and staff to conduct an engagement
 - The team can bill against inter-agency agreement (IAA)
 - Partner and engagement team know the scope that was agreed upon